owencqueen/final_project_302/documentation.md

 	- Array of dimension 2x12

 ## User Interaction
-### Antoher way to get comfortable with a cube
+### Cube-text.py
 This interface was useful for testing our object.
-    It is based on python version python3
+    It is based on python version 3
 ```
 usage: python3 Cube_text.py cube_dimensions
 ```
 - What can you do with the interface?
   (typing "help" will show you all the commands)

 	- Reset
 	- Shuffle
 	- Print
 	- Check
 	- Rotate

 - Rotation commands:
 	- Commands can be typed in any format, so long as it follows this convention:
 	- F or f or F' or f' or F2 or f2 or F'2 or f'2